A climber died after falling from the Dragon's Tail in Glacier National Park

 The terrain is very rugged and drops off on either side of the ridge, a park service spokeswoman told CNN.

+Falls while hiking and climbing and drowning are the leading causes of death in Glacier National Park.

+Falls while hiking and climbing and drowning are the leading causes of death in Glacier National Park.

-This is the second death at the park in recent weeks.
+This was the second death at the park this year.

 The body of a missing Idaho man was found in the Hidden Meadow area south of Polebridge on July 1.